pschydlo/RLenv.directory/site/_posts/2018-09-14-deep-q-learning.md

 In the next article we will look at how to implement the algorithm from scratch in PyTorch!

-Stay tuned for updates by staring this repository!
+Stay tuned for updates by staring [this](https://github.com/pschydlo/RLenv.directory) repository!

 Curious to apply some of these algorithms on different environments?
+Then you have come to the right place!

-Check out our database of 100+ open source reinforcement learning environments at [RLenv.directory](/)
+Explore our database of 100+ open source reinforcement learning environments at [RLenv.directory](/)! :-)